octokit/octokit.objc/README.md

     }];
 ```

-_You can also choose [receive the client on the main
+_(You can also choose [receive the client on the main
 thread](#receiving-results-on-the-main-thread), just like with any other
-request._
+request.)_

 `oneTimePassword` must be `nil` on your first attempt, since it's impossible to
 know ahead of time if a user has two-factor authentication enabled.
 If they do,
 you'll receive an error of code
 `OCTClientErrorTwoFactorAuthenticationOneTimePasswordRequired`, and should
-present a UI for the user to enter their 2FA code, as delivered by SMS or read
+present a UI for the user to enter the 2FA code they received via SMS or read
 from an authenticator app.

-Once you have the 2FA code, you can attempt to sign
-in again.
+Once you have the 2FA code, you can attempt to sign in again.
+The resulting code

-The resulting code might look something like this:
+might look something like this:

 ```objc
 - (IBAction)signIn:(id)sender {